 Skip Hire Period

 The maximum hire period varies from company to company.
-This can be from SEVEN to FIFTEEN DAYS.
+This can be from, Seven to Fourteen DAYS.
 Companies may ask for a collection date when ordering.
 Some companies without notice, automatically collect the skip at the end of the hire period.
 If you find you need the skip on site longer than the agreed period, call the company for an extension asap most do not charge but some do.